EU ETS Monitoring and Reporting Regulation (MRR)

 - Finally, the Guidance document No. 1 emphasises that the MRR sends a strong signal for harmonisation, as it has laid a basis for the European Commission to provide electronic templates for monitoring plans, emission reports and other communication between operators, verifiers and competent authorities.
 Those templates are published together with the series of guidance documents (see below).
 Member States may, however, provide their own templates or use more advanced electronic reporting systems (e.g. web-based systems), if they require at least the same data.

-The M&R Regulation, like the MRG 2007, allow the operator to choose monitoring methodologies from a building block system based on different monitoring approaches.
+The M&R Regulation, like the MRG 2007, allows the operator to choose monitoring methodologies from a building block system based on different monitoring approaches.
 However, the MRR goes significantly beyond the flexibility of the MRG 2007, as now all types of combinations of these approaches are allowed, under the condition that the operator demonstrates that neither double counting nor data gaps in the emissions will occur.
 The choice of methodology needs the approval of the competent authority, which is given usually implicitly as part of the monitoring plan approval.

 The following methodologies are available: